tprasadtp/ubuntu-post-install/README.md

 ```

-- Though 32 bit is supported, Testing in Travis CI, containers and locally all are done using 64 bit machine, host, vm and containers.
-If something breaks please report it and use it with caution.
+- Though 32 bit is supported, Testing in Travis CI, containers and locally all are done using 64 bit machine and containers.
+If something breaks please report it and use it with caution on 32 bit machines.
 - Support for Ubuntu Pre-release builds, Elementary OS Juno are **experimental** and things might break.
 They have not been released in stable release channels and are considered development versions of the release.
 It is strongly advised to use them in a chroot or a virtualized environments and not as a daily driver.
-- Linux mint 18.3 & later uses a new appstore from which you can directly install Chrome and other popular tools.
-There may be some conflicts in the `/etc/apt/sources.list.d` where, a single repository might be configured multiple times with same priority.
+- Linux mint 18.3 & later uses a new App-Store, from which you can directly install Chrome and other popular tools.
+There may be some conflicts in the `/etc/apt/sources.list.d`.
+Where, a single repository might be configured multiple times with same priority.
 Use it with caution.
 The scripts are not tested on Travis on Linux Mint.
-However in most cases it should be fine as it works well with Xenial & later releases.

-> **Script will exit if it cannot recognize the distribution.**
+> **Script will exit, if it cannot recognize the distribution.**

 ### What if I get an error saying Unknown Distribution/Release

 That usually means you are running a Distribution which is not supported or too old or a derivative which is not recognized by the script.
 However it also might be possible that `lsb-release` package is missing from your system.
-Since the script depends on it for determining what is the codename of the release it will fail.
+Since the script depends on it for determining what is the code-name of the release it will fail.
 You might see ans error like this,

 ``` none